 - Click "Field Groups" in the left-hand sidebar.

-- This is the important new task: choose "Mail" from the dropdown menu.
-This means your fields will be attached to contact forms that users can rely on to send email.
+- This is an important new task: choose "Mail" from the drop-down menu.
+This means your fields will be attached to contact forms that users can rely on to send an email.
 If we choose "Contact" or "Category", our fields will only be available to site administrators.
 If you choose "Contact", this will be similar to the Address, City or Suburb, etc fields we saw above.

 - Click "New".